-USCIS occasionally leverages the content on the Special Situations page by linking to it in reminder messages crafted for specific emergency events.
+USCIS occasionally leverages the content on this page by linking to it in reminder messages crafted for specific emergency events.
 For example, see USCIS's archive page on Previous Special Situations.

-The options on USCIS's current Special Situations page include:
+The options on USCIS's current Immigration Relief in Emergencies or Unforeseen Circumstances page include:

 - How to Create a USCIS Online Account